sankark1991/Rubik-s-cube-solver/readme.txt

 whitecross_2.0.py - A new and improved version of whitecross.py.
 The function whitecross(cubestate) takes the input cubestate, executes a sequence of turns to correctly place the four edges on the F face, and returns that sequence of moves as a list.

+(In progress) F2L_corneredgepair - A script for solving an individual corner edge pair in the F2L stage.
+Executed four times, this should take a whitecross-ed cube and output a cube with the first two layers solved.
+I am still fixing major bugs and test-driving this file.

 %%%%%%%%%%%%%%%%%%%% OLD OR REDUNDANT FILES %%%%%%%%%%%%%%%%%%%%%

 basicturns.py - A cubestate is stored as a list, and this script defines the basic turn functions.
 This is an implementation